 6. Game-Type Activities

 Game-type activity is an assessment method that is a combination of a test and a game.
-The teacher can create an eLearning game in which questions are set up as obstacles that students have to overcome.
+Teachers can create an eLearning game in which questions are set up as obstacles that students have to overcome.

 Game-type activities can be played individually or collectively.
 Using this method, students can enjoy playing games without suffering assessment stress.
 Moreover, competing with their peers also encourages them to try their best to be the winner.